Are you interested in the relationship between societies and crime? Do you want to explore how societies and crime develop in a global context?

 You'll consider whether the criminal justice system balances these three elements.

-In the first semester, you'll explore the history of punishment.
-You'll assess the importance of protecting human rights within punishment and look at the work of philosophers including John Locke, Jeremy Bentham and Michel Foucault.
+You'll explore the history of punishment.
+You'll engage with criminological theories surrounding the development of penal systems and the rationales underpinning contemporary forms of punishment and look at the work of philosophers including John Rawls, Jeremy Bentham and Robert Nozick.

 Crimes of the 21st Century - Option